State Police investigating officer-involved shooting in Hartford

 At approximately 9 p.m.
-Hartford Police received a 911 call reporting a male to be armed with a firearm in the area of 25 Gilman St.
+Saturday, Hartford Police received a 911 call reporting a male to be armed with a firearm acting erratically in the area of 25 Gilman St.

 “After pleas to drop the firearms, an officer verbalized that the individual was pointing